UAA-EQLNES/ARTF-Field-Sensors/README.md

-# Arduino Sketches for ARTF Sensors
+# ARTF Field Sensor Sketches

 This directory contains example and test sketches for the ARTF sensor platform.
 Due to how the Ardino 1.0.x IDE works, the code is separated into